-Apart from having a cross-flow head (carburettor on left side of motor) and four forward gears instead of three, the ID power unit is and looks very similar to that of the Traction, in fact many components are interchangeable.
-Hence, the ID unit doesn't look "out of place" under the Traction bonnet.
-If you are keen enough, you can "Tractionise" the ID unit by fitting the non-crossflow head and manifolds.
+Apart from having a crossflow head [carburettor on the left side of the motor | and four forward gears instead of three, the ID power unit is and looks very similar to that of the Traction.
+Many components are interchangeable.
+Hence, the ID unit does not look 'out of place' under the Traction bonnet.
+If you are keen enough, you can 'Tractionise' the ID unit by fitting the noncross-flow head and manifolds.
 Even the Traction-style two-rod gearshift has been very effectively adapted to fit the ID gearbox in one instance.

-With such modifications, the ID power unit can be made so that only the relative expert would pick it as non-original.
-And you've eliminated many worries and gained some positive benefits - no gearbox worries, more power, shell bearings on the crankshaft, four speeds with a higher and easier cruising top gear etc.
+With such modifications, the ID power unit can be made

+so that only the relative expert would pick it as non-original.
+And you have eliminated many worries and gained some positive benefits - no gearbox worries, more power, shell bearings on the crankshaft, four speeds with a higher and easier cruising top gear etc.

-Careful planning and fitting keeps modifications to the Traction engine bay (and cockpit) down to to an absolute minimum usually the odd small hole which can be plugged up later if desired - so that refitting the Traction unit later is not a problem in terms of structure or appearance.
+Careful planning and fitting keeps modifications to the Traction engine bay [and cockpit] to an absolute minimum - usually the odd small hole which can be plugged up later if desired - so that refitting the Traction unit later is not a problem in terms of structure or appearance.
 No wonder it is such a popular conversion.

-Any Tractionist is well advised to collect an ID power unit (or gearbox at least) and put it aside for this purpose.
-Don't leave your move too late though - even ID units are becoming scarce.
+Any Tractionist is well advised to collect an ID power unit [or gearbox at least] and put it aside for this purpose.
+Do not leave your move too late though - even ID units are becoming situations.
+However, this usually r quired strengthening and stiffening of the box to ensure that the CWP remained in proper mesh under load.
+In fact, the major obvious improvement apparent in the ID box in this regard is not in the CWP design but in box strength and the rigidity of location of the components.